openshift/external-dns-operator/README.md

    ```
 2. Make sure to uncomment the `image` in `config/manager/kustomization.yaml` and set it to the operator image you pushed
 3. Run `oc apply -k config/default`
+4. Now you can deploy an instance of ExternalDNS, run `oc apply -k config/samples`